 This photo taken in Hong Kong on Jan 12, 2008 shows Hong Kong dollar and US dollar banknotes.
 (LAURENT FIEVET / AFP)

-HONG KONG – The official foreign exchange reserves of Hong Kong expanded in January, the Hong Kong Monetary Authority (HKMA) said on Monday.
+Hong Kong — The official foreign currency reserves of Hong Kong expanded to US$441.3 billion at the end of December 2019 from that of US$434.2 billion at the end of November, the Hong Kong Monetary Authority (HKMA) announced on Tuesday.

 HONG KONG NEWS